 Mt Difficulty Bannockburn Pinot Noir 2019

-Magnum 1.5L of the Mt Difficulty Bannockburn Pinot Noir 2019.
-This wine opens with luscious dark red and black cherry, dried wild herb florals, with a touch of savoury brown spice.
+“Our 2019 Pinot Noir opens with luscious dark red and black cherry, dried wild herb florals, with a touch of savoury brown spice.
 As the wine dwells on the palate layers unfurl, revealing silken texture.
-Fine textured structure rises gracefully whilst being surrounded by a crunchy tang of acidity and a slight mocha note with some brown spice and more vibrant red cherry notes on the long finish.
+Fine textured structure rises gracefully whilst being surrounded by a crunchy tang of acidity and a slight mocha note with some brown spice more vibrant red cherry notes on the long finish.”

 Mt Difficulty Bannockburn Pinot Noir will improve for 10-15 years given optimal vintage and cellaring conditions.